The Airborne Symphony: Premiere

 Presenting the history of human flight, The Airborne Symphony was first performed April 1–2, 1946, at New York City Center by the New York City Symphony Orchestra under the direction of Leonard Bernstein.
 Orson Welles was narrator; Charles Holland was tenor soloist and Walter Scheff was baritone soloist, with the male section of the Collegiate Chorale led by Robert Shaw.
 The work was officially dedicated to the Eighth Air Force.

 Reception

 The New York Times reported that the audience received The Airborne Symphony with enthusiasm at its world premiere, and called the performance "remarkably sure, brilliant and dramatically eloquent."
 Since then, the work has been rarely performed, owing to its massive orchestral forces, topicality, and lack of standing with musicologists.
 The Airborne Symphony has passages of stunning musicality, but is also judged as a work of brazen propaganda with limited performing value in modern times.

-Leonard Bernstein has been the symphony's best-known disciple, performing and recording the work in 1946 and 1966.
+Leonard Bernstein has been the symphony's best-known advocate, performing and recording the work in 1946 and 1966.